orbeon/orbeon-forms-doc/form-runner/api/persistence/search.md

 ## Versioning

-[SINCE Orbeon Forms 2018.2]

-If the implementation of the persistence API supports form versioning, the `Orbeon-Form-Definition-Version` request header tells which version of the form definition is requested.
+- [SINCE Orbeon Forms 2018.2] If the implementation of the persistence API supports form versioning, the `Orbeon-Form-Definition-Version` request header tells which version of the form definition is requested.
 Possible values are:
     - missing: indicates the latest published version
-- a specific version number: to indicate that the form definition with that version must be searched
+    - a specific version number (must be a positive integer): to indicate that the form definition with that version must be searched
-    - *NOTE: The version number must be a positive integer.*
+    - `all`: [SINCE Orbeon Forms 2020.1 and 2019.2.3] to do a search across all versions of the form definition, which used to be what was done until Orbeon Forms 2018.1; while this can lead to unexpected results (see below), callers of the API who relied on this behavior might find this backward compatible mode useful

-[UNTIL Orbeon Forms 2018.1]

-The search is done across all versions of the form definition.
+- [UNTIL Orbeon Forms 2018.1] The search is done across all versions of the form definition.
 This can lead to unexpected results as different form definition versions may not have the same fields.

 ## Query response